bar01a/mds-ss2023-SOE-Python-project/README.md

 Git repo for Solution Engineering with Python project

 ## Frontend
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Open terminal, navigate into `movie-recommender` folder and run `ng serve` for a dev server.
+Then navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 For more information refer to the README in the frontend directory.